anniedsheen/Teko_eCommerce_Analysis/README.md

 # Global eCommerce Sales Analysis
 ![Teko banner](https://github.com/user-attachments/assets/b9f654a0-9afe-4bce-b032-97aaec142bf2)

-## The goal of this analysis is to evaluate sales performance through the COVID-19 period (2019-2022), delivering insights on key revenue drivers and actionable recommendations for Product, Operations, Sales, and Marketing leadership teams.
+## The goal of this analysis is to evaluate sales performance through the COVID-19 period (2019-2022), delivering insights on key revenue drivers and actionable recommendations for Operations, Sales, and Marketing leadership teams.

 # Project Background
+**Company Bio**

 Teko Electronics has been a prominent player in the consumer electronics retail space since its founding in 2012.
 As a specialized e-commerce retailer based in the United States with a growing international consumer base, the business focuses exclusively on high-demand technology products, positioning itself as the go-to destination for premium electronics including laptops, mobile accessories, and gaming peripherals.
-The business operates on a direct-to-consumer model through its proprietary e-commerce platform, with customer acquisition driven through diversified digital marketing channels.
-Unlike broad-spectrum electronics retailers, Teko Electronics has carved out a niche by curating a focused product portfolio of premium technology items that appeal to professionals, gamers, and technology enthusiasts.
+The business operates on a direct-to-consumer model through its proprietary e-commerce platform, with customer acquisition driven through diversified marketing channels.
+Unlike other large electronics retailers, Teko Electronics has carved out a niche by curating a focused product portfolio of premium technology items that appeal to professionals, gamers, and technology enthusiasts.

+**Stakeholder Request**

+Leadership requested this analysis in Q1 2023 to understand how the COVID-19 pandemic impacted sales performance from 2019-2022.
+The period represents a critical inflection point for technology retailers, with dramatic shifts in consumer behavior, supply chain disruptions, and evolving work-from-home requirements.

+Understanding these performance patterns will inform strategic planning for the year, including loyalty program investment, marketing allocation, and potential product line expansion decisions.
+The insights from this analysis will be particularly valuable as we navigate the post-pandemic market normalization and prepare for potential future disruptions.

 Insights and recommendations are provided on the following key areas: